Conservative Party delays sending out leadership ballots on security advice

 The message to members said “it is an offence to vote more than once” – with the threat of withdrawn membership for anyone found to have done so.

+In a letter to the party’s board, he said members should then be given a vote on whether to accept Mr Johnson’s resignation.

+“If the members vote to keep Boris then there is no need for a leadership campaign and no more cyber security threats,” he said.

-It comes as Rishi Sunak appears to have lost ground in the Tory leadership race but a reported ballot delivery delay over security concerns could give him more time to make an impression before votes are cast.
+Rishi Sunak appeared to have lost ground in the race but the delay could give him more time to make an impression before votes are cast.

 A YouGov poll puts Liz Truss well ahead of the former chancellor in support from party members, with her lead increasing to 34 points.